Observatory

 Our in-house Partners:

-The Cox Science Center & Aquarium's Newly Upgraded Observatory
+The Cox Science Center & Aquarium's Marmot Observatory

 The NEW telescope in the observatory is an F/11 refractor.
 With a 10-inch lens weighing 35 pounds; the scope is 10 feet long and sits on a computerized mount resting on an adjustable pier that can move the scope up and down to accommodate our tallest and smallest guests.
 The telescope is one of the largest refractors in the state and is also equipped with a solar filter to view the sun during daylight hours and amazing optics for nighttime viewing of the planets, moon, and other objects that come to life with it.
 The entire project which took 18 months to build, was designed by the Science Center staff and the Astronomical Society of the Palm Beaches.